-HubSpot is a CRM (customer relationship management) solution, providing various levels of its B2B and Enterprise subscription plans.
+HubSpot is a CRM (customer relationship management) solution providing various levels of its B2B and Enterprise subscription plans.
 Beyond subscriptions, the company monetizes via professional services.
-However, these carry a negative marginality as the company uses professional services (in the form of onboarding and implementation) to increase its tools, which help companies leverage digital marketing channels to generate leads.
+However, these carry a negative marginality as the company uses professional services (in onboarding and implementation) to increase its tools, which help companies leverage digital marketing channels to generate leads.

-HubSpot is an American software developer and marketer with a focus on sales, customer service, and inbound marketing.
+HubSpot is an American software developer and marketer focusing on sales, customer service, and inbound marketing.

 In 2017, the company strengthened its product offering by acquiring Kemvi – a service for sales teams incorporating machine learning and artificial intelligence.